doug-proctor/adclicks/README.md

-# adclicks
+## Adclicks

-A/B testing for creative
+Proof of concept internal A/B testing for agency creative.